maiconn/movie-api/README.md

 # Movie API

 ### Reference Documentation
-This application is a API RESTful to enable it possible to read the list of nominees and winners for the Worst Film category at the Golden Raspberry Awards.
+This application is an API RESTful to enable it possible to read the list of nominees and winners for the Worst Film category at the Golden Raspberry Awards.

 ### Summary